Users

 An example use case which could be modeled using entities is GitHub organizations.
 A user can belong to zero or more GitHub organizations and have different access levels in each one.
 But a user logs in to GitHub, not to a GitHub organization.
 Additionally, permissions will vary between organizations.
 A user may be an admin in one GitHub organization and have read-only access in another one.
 To implement this, you’d represent each GitHub organization as an entity in FusionAuth, and grant users permissions to each organization of which they are a member.

 It is very common to have an interstitial page when using entities.
 (This page is custom built and is not provided by FusionAuth.)
 The user logs in to an application, and is then presented with a list of entities to which they’ve been granted permissions.
-The user selects an entity and then acts within the confines of that entity.
+The user selects an entity and then interacts with the permissions they have been granted to that entity.

 You can search for all users granted access to a given entity.
 You can search for all entities for which a user has a grant.